theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

 To load the function.
-You need
+You need to first load the path where fastqc is located.

+    $ export MODULEPATH=/share/ClusterShare/Modules/modulefiles/contrib/centos7.8:$MODULEPATH

-    $ module load centos7.8/elypar/fastqc/0.11.5
+    $ module load elypar/fastqc/0.11.5